 The flow profile in a fully saturated channel is calculated using the LBM and compared with the analytical solution, to demonstrate that the method works as advertised.

 Note that providing ten digits of accuracy when solving engineering problems, rather than the mathematics for which TDAs were proposed, is generally neither achievable nor required.

-Requests for answers to homework questions are ignored.
+Sorry that I cannot help with homework questions.
 I recommend that you read and play with the code, perhaps altering the parameters until you understand what it is doing.
-When in doubt, remember that now is a good time to put your work on a firm theoretical foundation.
-The fifth chapter of Sauro Succi’s “The Lattice Boltzmann Equation: For Fluid Dynamics and Beyond” covers the Lattice BGK model used here.
+The theory behind the model is described in some detail on this page of iainhaslam.com.
+I also recommend the fifth chapter of Sauro Succi’s excellent “The Lattice Boltzmann Equation: For Fluid Dynamics and Beyond”.

 It is almost a shame not to have been able to use the venerable Pascal for this, since Blaise emphasised the value of brevity when he noted in a letter, I would have written a shorter one, but I did not have the time.